KoreanThinker/react-native-use-persisted-state/README.md

 ## Introduce

-💾 Cacheable & persistable state in react-native
+💾 Cacheable & persisted state in react-native

-🌏 Globally available
+🌏 Globally useable like redux, recoil...

 🚀 No loading, Immediate synchronization